Tim Fain: Live performances

-Work in Film
+Work in film

-Tim Fain did his first work in film ghost-playing for Richard Gere in the Fox Searchlight movie Bee Season in 2005.
+Fain did his first work in film ghost-playing for Richard Gere in the Fox Searchlight movie Bee Season in 2005.

 In 2010, Fain co-arranged the onscreen music in the movie Black Swan, and also performed featured violin on-camera alongside leading actress Natalie Portman in the film.

 Fain has frequently collaborated with composer/pianist Nicholas Britell.
-Tim co-arranged and performed the on screen diegetic music in 12 Years A Slave with Britell, and is featured on the soundtrack album Music from and Inspired by 12 Years a Slave.
+He co-arranged and performed the on screen diegetic music in 12 Years A Slave with Britell, and is featured on the soundtrack album Music from and Inspired by 12 Years a Slave.
 Fain and Britell also collaborated on the soundtrack to Free State of Jones in 2016.
 Their work together includes Tale of Love and Darkness, and Fain is featured in multiple episodes Season 2 of Succession.

 Fain collaborated with Britell once again on the film score and soundtrack for 2016's Moonlight, which won the Academy-Award for Best Picture that year.
 Fain also joined director and cast members for special performances with Britell at a Moonlight screening and discussion hosted by The New York Times and performed the score live to picture for an event at the Million Dollar Theater in Los Angeles.

 Also in 2016, Fain featured on Jay Wadley's score to James Schamus' Indignation.

 Fain also contributed featured violin performances to West Dylan Thordson's score for M. Night Shyamalan's 2019 psychological superhero thriller, Glass.